The Don Kobe School

 Ian’s was born and raised in Kibomet Kitale but his father left several years ago abandoning his wife and seven young children.
 Despite her heart to provide for her children Ian’s mother has faced incredible hardship.
 She and her children are barely surviving as her employment consist of sporadic labor with times where no employment is available.
 Ian found it hard to stay in a home without food and no way to pay the required fees to attend school.
 At just ten years old Ian decided, like so many others in his situation, to search for hope on the streets of Kitale.
 Ian didn’t find hope in the streets but instead found a desperate danger zone of fighting, pain, and drugs.
 It is easy to get caught up in street life where sniffing glue is the only way to escape the reality of hunger and hopelessness.
 But Ian, like all these kids, has dreams of a better life.
 He is in primary four now and has the opportunity to continue school.
 His dream is to become an engineer and have a life where there is no more need.
 Here at the children’s home Ian will be given that chance with a secure place to call home, education, and lots of love.

-Part of Casa do Oleiro’s outreach is to do hospital visits and pray for the sick.
-During one such outreach we had the pleasure of meeting thirteen year old Kelvin.
-Charlene, one of the team members on this outreach, noticed a young boy whose face had been badly burned and was in the hospital’s recovery ward.
-After praying and chatting a bit Charlene inquired about how he ended up in the hospital.
-Kelvin then told the sad story of how his face was burned.
-He told Charlene that he was burned by his father and mother as punishment.
-He had come home from school and could not find any food in the house so he sneaked into the neighbor’s house and ate some food.
-When his parents found out they became very angry and using dry grass and kerosene they burned his face to teach him a lesson.
-Upon learning of this horrific incident the police intervened and took him to the hospital.
-Kelvin’s mother fled into exile after the incident and his father was arrested and taken to court.
+During a hospital outreach we had the pleasure of meeting thirteen year old Kelvin.
+We noticed a young boy whose face had been badly burned and was in the hospital’s recovery ward.
+Inquiring about how he ended up in the hospital he told Charlene he was burned by his father and mother as punishment.
+He had sneaked into the neighbor’s house and stolen some food.
+Angry, his parents used dry grass and kerosene to burn his face to teach him a lesson.
+The police intervened and took him to the hospital.
+Kelvin’s mother fled, his father was arrested and taken to court.
 After the ruling of the court the children’s home was given custody of Kelvin.
 Today Kelvin has forgiven is parents and loves them.
 He loves animals and is always willing to go the extra mile to help with them.
 He says that he wants to own a big farm with animals.
 He also has a love for cars and speaks as if he has worked on them for years.
 We have looked into a mechanics school for him and would like to find him a mentor.

 Through The Eyes of An Oprhan